Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Include movies in your DVD collection about lions: The Lion King, African Cats, Madagascar, George of the Jungle, Chronicles of Narnia, Bedknobs and Broomsticks, Kimba the White Lion, and The Wizard of Oz.

 Leos are represented by the heart space.
-Your home should be a space where you get plenty of cardio workouts and can nourish your heart.
+Your home should be a space where you get plenty of cardio and can nourish your heart.
 Your home is about being alive and embracing it to the fullest.
 Do not put a lot of dark or grim imagery in your home.
-Death like imagery doesn't really take place in the Zodiac until Scorpio.
+Death-like imagery doesn’t really take place in the zodiac until Scorpio.

-Put on your walls heart shapes.
+Put heart shapes on your walls.
 The heart chakra is represented by the colors green and pink.
 Again, be careful with green in a Leo home as it can get drenched with all the fire energy.
-Even though Leo is a proud fire sign, it also is empathetic and wants more than anything for the planet to be in harmony and for people to get along.
+Even though Leo is a proud fire sign, it’s also empathetic and wants more than anything for people to get along.

-Your home should be a champion of people.
+Your home should be a champion of the people.
 It should be devoid of negativity and insult.
-Leo isn't meant to be critical -- he's meant to be a king who wisely rules on behalf of the people.
-Leo is all about leadership, might, strength, and courage.
-He isn't a vampire or succubus.
-He isn't a dictator bent out of shape.
+Leo isn’t meant to be critical — he’s meant to be a king who wisely rules on behalf of the people.
+Leo is all about leadership, strength, and courage.

 Hearts are a great shape for Leos as well: half of heart shapes are triangles.
 Hearts and stars are also irregular shapes that fit with Leo’s power number of 5.

-From Tarot cards, you can look at both the House of Cups and the House of Wands for interior design ideas.
+Gain inspiration from tarot.
+From tarot cards, you can look at both the House of Cups and the House of Wands for interior design ideas.
 The cups represent emotions and water, but many of these cards deal with matters of the heart: lovers, friendship, compassion, intuition, grace, wishes, and fulfillment.

-The wands represent fire energy and free-will.
+The wands represent fire and free will.
 These cards include things like: hard work, dealing with conflicts, building a home, taking on challenges, accomplishments, winning battles, and marriage.

 The Leo Living Room

 This should be a grand space with fantastic and ornate furniture.
 I recommend the walls be in red or orange tones.
 The fire energy should be alive and noticeable in this room.
-This is your grand hall, your great meeting place of your castle, and your place to make your guests feel welcome.
-It's also a place for your family to interact and be championed.
+This is your grand hall, your great meeting place, and your place to make your guests feel welcome.
+It’s also a place for your family to interact and be championed.